chocolatey-community/chocolatey-packages-template/README.md

 1. Add an update.ps1 to the package folder and determine how to update the package using [AU's instructions](https://github.com/majkinetor/au#creating-the-package-updater-script).
 1. Remove the ketarin.xml file from the ketarin folder.
 1. Ensure you also remove the package job from Ketarin itself as it doesn't automatically remove.

-### Special Notes

-#### Ketarin

-* In `Settings -> Global variables` the variable `autoPackagesFolder` is used to determine where your automatic packages are.
-It doesn't matter what `chocopkgup` is using, this folder is passed through.
-Ensure this is set appropriately.
-* In `Settings -> Global variables` the variable `saveDir` is used to determine where to save the downloaded files from Ketarin.
-Please ensure the folder exists.
-* In `Settings -> Global variables` the variable `nopush` is set to `--nopush`, which allows checksum calculations to occur and then a custom script will push the files.
-* In `Settings -> Global variables` the variable `cscript` is set to `2`, which means calculate checksums, rebuild, and push the packages.
-If you set this to `1` it will do everything except push the packages.
-Setting this to `1` is how you disable package pushing.
-* In `Settings -> Global variables` the variable `checksum` is set to `{checksum}`.
-Do not change this, this is how the post update script replaces the literal value `{checksum}`.
-The same goes for `checksumx64`, `packageGuid`, and `url64`.